j-corp-25/Redux_Learning/readme.md

   - Then we use that action type in a reduce using switch statements
 - We also need to install a lot of packages to work with redux
   - Redux-thunk for async actions
-  - Immer to concice reducer code
+  - Immer to concise reducer code
-  - Redux-devtools to see a visual of each state transtion before and after
+  - Redux-devtools to see a visual of each state transition before and after
 - This is why Redux Toolkit was created, to reduce a lot of boilerplate and make it easier for the developer

+## Redux Tool Kit Process:

+- The recommendation is to group together the reducer logic and actions for a single feature in single file.
+- The file should contain slice as a suffix
+- The entire application state i split into slices and managed individually
+-